-According to recent ONS (Office for National Statistics) figures, people are recording the highest levels of life satisfaction and happiness between the ages of 65 and 79.
+According to recent Office for National Statistics (ONS) figures, people are recording the highest levels of life satisfaction and happiness between the ages of 65 and 79.

 Surprised?
 Well don’t be.

-Priory consultant psychiatrist Dr Paul McLaren, who treats many middle-aged patients for stress at the Priory’s Fenchurch Street Wellbeing Centre in central London, said: “People are no longer old at 65 and are quite rightly savouring their sixties and seventies but we need to ensure happiness is experienced at a much younger age.
-Sadly work and financial pressures frequently mitigate against this.
-In contrast, many in their sixties are reinventing themselves - exploring their interests and dedicating their energies to fulfilling projects which fascinate and thrill them.
+Priory Consultant Psychiatrist, Dr Paul McLaren, who treats many middle-aged patients for stress at Priory Wellbeing Centre Fenchurch Street in central London, said: “People are no longer 'old' at 65 and are quite rightly savouring their sixties and seventies but we need to ensure happiness is experienced at a much younger age.
+Sadly, work and financial pressures frequently mitigate against this.
+In contrast, many in their 60s are reinventing themselves - exploring their interests and dedicating their energies to fulfilling projects which fascinate and thrill them.
 From their perspective, every day is a gift.
 We could learn a great deal from this.
-As a society, we need to learn to do what the sixty-plus generation is doing much earlier in life.
+As a society, we need to learn to do what the 60+ generation is doing much earlier in life.
 Work-life balance - and gratitude - have never been more important for our physical and mental health.”

 It all adds up